Birkbeck/nlp-coursework-2024-25-harishk3112-ui/README.md

 # nlp-cw-template25
 template for NLP module coursework

+Student Name: Harish Krishnakumar

-I Harish Krishnakumar have read and understood the sections of plagiarism in the College Policy on assessment offences and confirm that the work is my own, with the work of others clearly acknowledged.
+I have read and understood the sections of plagiarism in the College Policy on assessment offences and confirm that the work is my own, with the work of others clearly acknowledged.
 I give my permission to submit my report to the plagiarism testing database that the College is using and test it using